samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 If you need to know how fast you can move when every second matters, see the movement rules in "[Combat](#Combat)" later in this chapter.

-> ### Marching Order
->
+!!! note "Marching Order"

-> The adventurers should establish a marching order while they travel, whether indoors or outdoors.
+    The adventurers should establish a marching order while they travel, whether indoors or outdoors.
 A marching order makes it easier to determine which characters are affected by traps, which ones can spot hidden enemies, and which ones are the closest to those enemies if a fight breaks out.
 You can change your marching order outside combat and record the order any way you like: write it down, for example, or arrange miniatures to show it.

 #### Travel Pace